 The Children's Health℠ Injury Prevention team reminds us that these incidents are avoidable and are often a result of life's typical distractions, parents being in a hurry and transporting their children outside of their typical routine.
 It can also happen when kids climb into an unlocked car.

-Prevent hot car deaths
+Safety tips to prevent hot car deaths

-2. Establish a peace-of-mind plan.
-When you drop off your child, make a habit of calling or texting all other caregivers, so all of you know where your child is at all times.
+When you drop off your child, make a habit of calling or texting any other caregivers, so all of you know where your child is at all times.
+Ask daycare providers to call you if your child does not arrive on time and they have not heard from you.
+This can help create a fail-safe so you know where your child is and be quickly alerted if they are not where they're supposed to be.

-Learn More
+Learn more

 Learn more from experts at Children's Health about keeping your family safe and making summer smart.